 - Oversees Priory, all decisions through Prior, and has right to veto a vote.
 It consists of at least 42 members.

-Grand Prior writes all statutes, bylaws and directives for the Order.
+Grand Prior writes all statutes, bylaws, and directives for the Order.
 Grand Prior shall appoint board members.
-Grand Prior sets agenda each year to arrange administration with the Executive board and General board.
+Grand Prior sets agenda each year to arrange administration with the Executive Board and General board.
 (See Executive and General board above)

 - Deputy Prior, second in charge, can be active Prior if Prior is away.
 The Grand Seneschal may also be called along with the National Marshall for purposes of opinions on future members, background checks, and applications.
 The National Seneschal will assist the Grand Prior in Administrative matters.

-National Secretary will advise the National Almoner and the National Historian and work together for projects on:
+The Grand Secretary will advise the National Almoner and the National Historian and work together for projects on:

 - Research on Templar history